 *Systematic Theology (Vol. 4) – Norman Geisler – The best of an uneven set.
 Worthwhile.

-A Systematic Theology of Biblical Christianity (Vol. 3) – Rolland McCune – As with the other volumes in this set, somewhat disappointing, but worth studying.
+A Systematic Theology of Biblical Christianity (Vol. 3) – Rolland McCune – As with the other volumes in this set, somewhat disappointing, but worth having.

 I’m going to insert here a little moan about the awful lack of methodological groundwork which has stifled dispensationalist thinking for decades.
 Should we be concerned about defending our system, or should we be concerned with representing God’s Truth?
 The former encourages a trench mentality; the latter is open to improve and grow.